JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2023-08/migrate-from-vuepress-to-hugo/index.md

 {{< blockcontainer jli-notice-warning "About non index.md files" >}}

-However, for any file not named `index.md` would not work.
+However, for relative links to any file not named `index.md`, it will not work.

 I use this pattern for large pages: